nixworks/public/news/2009/09/30/index.md

 ##### The deadly tsunami
 ### [ The death toll from an earthquake and tsunami in the Samoan Islands region in the South Pacific rises to at least 113. ](/news/2009/09/30/the-death-toll-from-an-earthquake-and-tsunami-in-the-samoan-islands-region-in-the-south-pacific-rises-to-at-least-113.md)
-_Context: Samoan Islands, South Pacific Ocean, tsunami, the deadly tsunami_
+_Context: South Pacific Ocean, Samoan Islands, tsunami, the deadly tsunami_

 ##### Magnitude
 ### [ A 7.6 magnitude earthquake strikes western Indonesia, killing at least 75 and trapping thousands of people under rubble. ](/news/2009/09/30/a-7-6-magnitude-earthquake-strikes-western-indonesia-killing-at-least-75-and-trapping-thousands-of-people-under-rubble.md)
-_Context: earthquake, Indonesia, magnitude_
+_Context: magnitude, earthquake, Indonesia_

 ##### Guinea
 ### [ Guinea's military leader Captain Moussa Dadis Camara bans all "subversive" gatherings and demonstrations in the aftermath of opposition protests. ](/news/2009/09/30/guinea-s-military-leader-captain-moussa-dadis-camara-bans-all-subversive-gatherings-and-demonstrations-in-the-aftermath-of-opposition-pro.md)
-_Context: Guinea, massacre of opposition protesters, Moussa Dadis Camara_
+_Context: Moussa Dadis Camara, massacre of opposition protesters, Guinea_

 ##### United States
 ### [ Diplomatic officials from the United States and Burma hold their first high level meetings in New York City. ](/news/2009/09/30/diplomatic-officials-from-the-united-states-and-burma-hold-their-first-high-level-meetings-in-new-york-city.md)
-_Context: New York City, Burma, United States_
+_Context: New York City, United States, Burma_

 ##### Church
 ### [ 24 people are killed and 62 injured after a church collapses in Nepal. ](/news/2009/09/30/24-people-are-killed-and-62-injured-after-a-church-collapses-in-nepal.md)
-_Context: church, Nepal_
+_Context: Nepal, church_

 ##### Typhoon Ketsana
 ### [ The death toll from Typhoon Ketsana across Southeast Asia rises to 300. ](/news/2009/09/30/the-death-toll-from-typhoon-ketsana-across-southeast-asia-rises-to-300.md)